-While rotating on the unit, interns co-lead Dialectical Behavior Therapy (DBT) and/or Multifamily groups with the supervising psychologist.
-DBT material must be heavily modified to meet the intellectual and developmental needs of our patient population, and interns are expected to be involved in the modification of material, both in advance of the session and as the session is progressing.
-Interns also administer psychological assessments as directed by the supervisor, and they will score, interpret, and provide feedback to the treatment team, patient, and family.
-Possible referral questions include cognitive functioning, personality structure, general diagnostic clarification, psychosis, and Autism Spectrum Disorders.
+While rotating on the unit, residents co-lead Dialectical Behavior Therapy (DBT) and/or Multifamily groups with the supervising psychologist.
+DBT material must be heavily modified to meet the intellectual and developmental needs of our patient population, and residents are expected to be involved in the modification of material, both in advance of the session and as the session is progressing.
+The Child and Adolescent Inpatient rotation is offered as a major rotation with preference given to residents on the Child and Adolescent Psychology and Child & Family Integrated Substance Use Disorders tracks.